 A: Simply go to our Web site home page: fafcu.com.
 In the upper left-hand corner you will see our Online Banking login.
 Just enter your member number and password and you're ready to go!

 First time users: Your password is the same as your Tellerphone password.
 If you do not have a Tellerphone password, simply use the last four digits of your social security number.

-Q: Why is there a screen in Online Banking asking me to answer a challenge question?
+Q: Why is Online Banking asking me to verify my identity?

-A: This is the challenge question and answer that you set up when we launched Enhanced Login Security.
-You will be asked this question in Online Banking if you are logging in from a different computer than the one you were using when you enrolled.
+A: These are the methods that you set up when we launched Enhanced Login Security.
+You will be asked to verify your identity from Online Banking when you login from a new location.

 Q: What is the cost to use First Atlantic's Online Bill Pay service?